 A Kids Tenkara Rod should be light enough for a kid to handle, have a grip that a small hand can grasp easily, and have an action that will teach proper casting form.
 If it's easy on the wallet that's even better.

-I think I have found the ideal Kids Tenkara Rods!
+I think I have found the ideal Kids Tenkara Rod!

-The rods are the Tenkara Gen 240 and 270, which are made by Shimotsuke, the same company that makes the Kiyotaki and also the acclaimed Ten and Mai.
-The rods are made in China and realistically, are cheap Chinese rods, but as kid's rods they do make sense.
+The rod is the Tenkara Gen 270, which is made by Shimotsuke, the same company that makes the Kiyotaki and also the acclaimed Ten and Mai.
+The rod is made in China and realistically, is a cheap Chinese rod, but as a kid's rod it does make sense.

-I wouldn't recommend either one in place of the Suntech TenkaraBum Traveler 27 as a small stream rod for a serious tenkara angler, but for a kid they're just about perfect.
-They are light weight at just 1.5 or 1.8 ounces (without the tip plug).
+I wouldn't recommend it in place of the Suntech TenkaraBum Traveler 27 as a small stream rod for a serious tenkara angler, but for a kid it's just about perfect.
+It is light weight at just 1.8 ounces (without the tip plug).
 The grip (cork, by the way) is narrow enough to fit a kid's hand.
 The price is low enough to fit dad's (or granddad's) budget.

 The action is described as 7:3, which is probably as accurate as those ratings ever are.

 Shimotsuke recommends either level or tapered lines for the rods.
 I would recommend a size 4 level fluorocarbon line.
 The rods will cast a size 3.5 line just fine but a kid will be able to cast a size 4 line more easily.